whitestranger7/react-Store/README.md

 1. Additional unique info for every single item ✓

-1. Delete items from basket ✓
+1. Delete items from basket by clicking on single item ✓

-1. Correct bugs with scroll position ✘
+1. Correct bugs with scroll position ✓

 1. Create info section ✘

+1. Add user authorization for ✘

 ## Future plans: